Pull data into an app

 - Add a data source; and

-There are four methods for accomplishing step 2 (detailed below), but regardless of the method you choose the end result is the same: you create variables inside your app for each column in your database.
+There are four methods for accomplishing step 2 (see below), but regardless of the method you choose the end result is the same: you create variables inside your app for each column in your database.

-Step 1: Add a data source
+Add a data source

 A data source is where your app pulls data from.
 Add a data source under the Data Sources tab of the app builder: